vboyev-MSFT/defender-docs/defender-office-365/anti-phishing-policies-about.md

 |First contact safety tip|✔|✔|
 |Impersonation settings||✔|
 |Advanced phishing thresholds||✔|

+Both Exchange Online Protection and Defender for Office 365 anti-phishing policies are configured from the same location within the Microsoft 365 Defender portal.
+However, the key difference lies in the additional layers of protection provided by Defender for Office 365, which are enabled through its licensing.
+While EOP offers essential anti-phishing protection features, Defender for Office 365 enhances these capabilities by introducing advanced protection mechanisms within the same configuration interface.

+**Key Differences Enabled by Defender for Office 365:**

+**Impersonation Protection:**
+- Protection against user, domain, and sender impersonation.
+- Ability to define trusted senders and domains to reduce false positives.

+**Advanced Phishing Detection:**
+- Customizable phishing thresholds (Standard, Aggressive, Most Aggressive) to fine-tune detection.

+**AI and Machine Learning-Based Detection:**
+- Improved detection of sophisticated phishing attacks through advanced algorithms.

+**Additional Reporting and Insights:**
+- Advanced reporting features and visibility into phishing attempts beyond basic logging.

+In summary, while both EOP and Defender for Office 365 anti-phishing policies are accessed and configured from the same portal, an Defender for Office 365 license unlocks advanced anti-phishing features and enhanced security layers within the same interface.

 <sup>\*</sup> In the default policy, the policy name and description are read-only (the description is blank), and you can't specify who the policy applies to (the default policy applies to all recipients).